Dublin

 Family unity: Article 9 and 10 Dublin Regulation

-As to the question of whether there is a stable relationship within the meaning of the Dublin Regulation the Council of State ruled that this must also be seen in the light of the circumstances under which the applicants were able to give substance to their relationship in their country of origin.[11]
-According to the Council of State, in view of the difficult position of the LGBTI community in Russia, the Secretary of State should have asked more questions regarding the sustainability of the relationship between the asylum seeker and her female partner.
+As to the question of whether there is a stable relationship within the meaning of the Dublin Regulation, the Council of State ruled that this must also be seen in the light of the circumstances under which the applicants were able to give substance to their relationship in their country of origin.[13]
+According to the Council of State, in view of the difficult position of the LGBTI community in Russia, the State Secretary should have asked more questions regarding the sustainability of the relationship between the asylum seeker and her female partner.

 Residence documents or visas: Article 12 Dublin Regulation